And What of Evil?

 - Experiences our higher self has chosen for us: Our higher self may choose for us to experience something independent of our karma.
 For instance, in order to experience things a “particular way” we can be with certain physical, emotional or mental conditions.
 While tied to karma in that we can only learn certain lessons because of such conditions, we can also explore new areas or develop a certain way as a result of “pre-existing conditions”

-Evil is any act that goes against evolution, be it small or large, whole or in part.
-If we look at evil in this regard we will see it as a continuum, with small acts of evil such as malicious or harmful acts that do not lead to death or severe hardship at one end and extreme acts of evil such as serial rapists, pedophiles or murders and people who commit acts of genocide (such as Rwanda or Bosnia) at the other.
+Evil is any act that 'goes against' evolution, be it small or large, whole or in part.
+This applies to all consciousness' that are evolving versus those in a devolutionary stage.
+Figuratively, we can describe these stages respectively as 'ascending out of" and "descending into" matter.
+If we look at evil in this regard we will see it as a continuum with small acts of evil such as anger, speaking untruths and harmful acts that do not lead to death or severe harm or hardship at one end and extreme acts of evil such as rapists, pedophiles or murders, and people who commit acts of genocide at the other.

 What most of these people have in common is that when they commit such acts they justify it to themselves at the time.
 We may not understand their justification nor do we have to agree with it.
 The justifications arise from their mental makeup and their mental makeup is a result of the how they integrated experiences.
 We can all understand this on the one end of the continuum of “evil” acts, such as someone hurt us so we strike back.
 Of course, it gets a little more challenging to grasp this with acts as you go towards the other end of that continuum, but it is a matter of degree not kind.